South Africa deploys army to quell unrest linked to Zuma jailing | Law-Order

 The decision to jail him resulted from legal proceedings seen as a test of post-apartheid South Africa's ability to enforce the rule of law, including against powerful politicians.
 In a virtual hearing on Monday, Zuma's counsel asked the constitutional court to rescind his jail term, citing a rule that judgments can be reconsidered if made in the absence of the affected person or containing a patent error.
 But legal experts say Zuma's chances of success are slim.

-RUBBER BULLETS Footage shot by Reuters in the Katlehong township in Gauteng showed police firing rubber bullets at looters to disperse them, as liquor and grocery stores were broken into.
+BRAZEN THEFT Footage shot by Reuters in the Katlehong township in Gauteng showed police firing rubber bullets at looters to disperse them.

+At the Jabulani Mall in Soweto looters brazenly walked past TV cameras carrying armfuls of stolen goods.
+Liquor stores were among those affected, as the sale of alcohol is currently banned under COVID-19 restrictions designed to ease pressure on hospitals, as were shops of companies like pharmacy group Clicks, and food retailers Pick n Pay and Shoprite.

-Zuma's imprisonment marks a significant fall from stature for a leading figure in the liberation-movement-turned-ruling party, the African National Congress (ANC).
+Zuma's imprisonment marks a significant fall from stature for a leading figure in the ANC.
 He was once jailed by South Africa's pre-1994 white-minority rulers for his efforts to make all citizens equal before the law, but for many his reputation is now tarnished after a string of sleaze and graft scandals.

 The corruption inquiry that Zuma has refused to cooperate with is examining allegations that he allowed three Indian-born businessmen, Atul, Ajay and Rajesh Gupta, to plunder state resources and peddle influence over government policy.
-He and the Gupta brothers, who fled the country after his ouster and are believed to be living in Dubai, deny wrongdoing.
+He and the Gupta brothers, who fled the country after his ouster, deny wrongdoing.
 Zuma also faces a corruption case relating to a $2 billion arms deal in 1999 when he was deputy president.
 He denies the charges in that case.
 (Additional reporting by Wendell Roelf in Cape Town, Tanisha Heiberg, Helen Reid, Nqobile Dludla and Shafiek Tassiem in Johannesburg, Siyabonga Sishi in Pietermaritzburg and Karin Strohecker in London Editing by Mark Heinrich, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)